ruby-grape/grape/UPGRADING.md

 Upgrading Grape
 ===============

-### Upgrading to >= 1.4.0
+### Upgrading to >= 1.3.3

 #### Nil values for structures

 Nil values always been a special case when dealing with types especially with the following structures:

 - Array
 - Hash
 - Set

-The behaviour for these structures has change through out the latest releases.
-For instance:
+The behavior for these structures has change through out the latest releases.
+For example:

 ```ruby
 class Api < Grape::API